How to start an e-commerce business and website

 Payments are one of the most important parts of your site.

-Figures estimate that shopping carts are abandoned at a rate of around 88%, according to Statista.
-So you need to make sure the process is as simple as it can be.
+Around 70% of online shopping carts are abandoned, so you need to make sure the checkout process is as simple as it can be.

 Are there too many pages on the way to checkout?